-Icon Category Description Alert Type Resolutions O ° System System alerts indicate issues such as an expired TLS certificate or DDM license.
+Icon Category Description Alert Type Resolutions ¢° System System alerts indicate issues such as an expired TLS certificate or DDM license.
 'Dante Domain Manager configuration has been modified': This indicates that configuration changes (for example, device enrollments) have been made, and the configuration can be backed up if required.
 'Dante Domain Manager software update failed to install': This may be a problem with the target computer or the update file.
 Contact your technical support representative for more information.
-'Dante Domain Manager software update available': Go to Settings > Updates and System Information Settings to download and install the update.
+'Dante Domain Manager software update available': Go to Settings &gt; Updates and System Information Settings to download and install the update.
 'External service unavailable': An integrated service (for example, email or LDAP) is unavailable and must be restarted or reconfigured.
 'Internal service unavailable': The DDM manager service or the Dante Discovery service has stopped.
 Restart DDM to resolve this issue. '[Certificate] has expired / will expire on ': Your TLS certificate has expired or will soon expire.
 Upload a valid certificate to resolve this issue.
-'Dante Domain Manager license has expired / will expire on ': Contact your sales / support representative for more information. ■ 'The configured interface for Dante Domain Manager is invalid': This indicates that your network interface might have been disconnected and DDM is unable to detect it.
-If the interface cannot be reconnected, select a valid interface, or set up another interface, and select it via the Network & Security Settings .
+'Dante Domain Manager license has expired / will expire on ': Contact your sales / support representative for more information.
+'The configured interface for Dante Domain Manager is invalid': This indicates that your network interface might have been disconnected and DDM is unable to detect it.
+If the interface cannot be reconnected, select a valid interface, or set up another interface, and select it via the Network &amp; Security Settings.
+'Software update available': A new version of DDM is available for download, via Settings &gt; Updates &amp; System Information.
+'Reboot required': There are pending configuration changes that require a reboot to be applied.
+'Enrollment of [device] requires clearing of [ AES67 / Pullups ] configuration by rebooting lcon Category Description Alert Type Resolutions the device': Reboot the device before enrolling.
+'Dante Domain Manager license is incompatible with the current configuration': This may be presented (for example) if you attempt to restore a configuration for a particular license class onto a DDM instance with a different license class.
+'The legacy device [device] in [domain] can be enrolled as a non-legacy device': Enroll the device using standard enrollment. '[device] in [domain] may not operate free of errors.
+If possible, the firmware should be updated': A potential compatibility issue has been detected which may be solved by upgrading the device firmware.
+'High Availability node [host] is not functioning correctly': Check the HA node to make sure it is running and properly configured.